absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 ### Pluralization and translation

-Something that we did not covered yet was the pluralization, which is part of the framework, within a standalone helper, but also within the translator service, which we use through the `t` helper function.
+Something that we did not cover yet was the pluralization, which is part of the framework, within a standalone helper, but also within the translator service, which we use through the `t` helper function.

 Then `t` function can accept multiple kind of parameters: